-T T Unsatisfactory Basic Proficient Distinguished alphabet ically; she plans to have they can choose who they want to complete projects in small groups; students will reflect on their students work all year in groups sit with. he carefully selects group members participation and make suggestions of four b ased on where they are • The teacher's lesson plans are based on their ability level and for new group arrangements in the sitting. nicely formatted, but the timing for learning style. future. • The teach ner's lesson plans are many activities is too short to • The teacher reviews lesson plans • The lesson plan clearly indicates written o n sticky notes in his actually cover the concepts with her principal; they are well the concepts taught in the last few grade bo ok; they indicate lecture, thoroughly. structured with pacing times and lessons; the teacher plans for his activity, e or test. activities clearly indicated. students to link the current lesson outcomes to those they previously learned.
+Unsatisfactory Basic Proficient Distinguished alphabetically; she plans to have they can choose who they want to complete projects in small groups; students will reflect on their students work all year in groups sit with. he carefully selects group members participation and make suggestions of four based on where they are The teacher's lesson plans are based on their ability level and for new group arrangements in the sitting. nicely formatted, but the timing for learning style. future. • The teacher's lesson plans are written on sticky notes in his grade book; they indicate lecture, activity, or test. many activities is too short to actually cover the concepts thoroughly. • The teacher reviews lesson plans with her principal; they are well structured with pacing times and activities clearly indicated. • The lesson plan clearly indicates the concepts taught in the last few lessons; the teacher plans for his students to link the current lesson outcomes to those they previously learned.

 Domain 1: Planning and Preparation If: Designing Student Assessments Good teaching requires both assessment of learning and assessment for learning.
 Assessments of learning ensure that teachers know that students have learned the intended outcomes.
 These assessments must be designed in such a manner that they provide evidence of the full range of learning outcomes; that is, different methods are needed to assess reasoning skills than for factual knowledge.
 Furthermore, such assessments may need to be adapted to the particular needs of individual students; an ESL student, for example, may need an alternative method of assessment to allow demonstration of understanding.
 Assessment for learning enables a teacher to incorporate assessments directly into the instructional process, and to modify or adapt instruction as needed to ensure student understanding.
 Such assessments, although used during instruction, must be designed as part of the planning process.
 Such formative assessment strategies are ongoing and may be used by both teachers and students to monitor progress towards the understanding the learning outcomes.
-The elements of component le are: • Congruence with instructional outcomes Assessments must match learning expectations • Criteria and standards Expectations must be clearly defined • Design of formative assessments Assessments for learning must be planned as part of the instructional process • Use for planning Results of assessment guide future planning Indicators include: Lesson plans indicate correspondence between assessments and instructional outcomes Assessment types are suitable to the style of outcome Variety of performance opportunities for students Modified assessments are available for individual students as needed Expectations clearly written with descriptors for each level of performance Formative assessments are designed to inform minute-to-minute decision-making by the teacher during instruction
+The elements of component 1e are: • Congruence with instructional outcomes Assessments must match learning expectations • Criteria and standards Expectations must be clearly defined • Design of formative assessments Assessments for learning must be planned as part of the instructional process • Use for planning Results of assessment guide future planning Indicators include: • Lesson plans indicate correspondence between assessments and instructional outcomes • Assessment types are suitable to the style of outcome • Variety of performance opportunities for students • Modified assessments are available for individual students as needed • Expectations clearly written with descriptors for each level of performance • Formative assessments are designed to inform minute-to-minute decision-making by the teacher during instruction